HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 In the program, we can use `$REQ.nrUsers` or `$REQ['nrUsers']` to refer to the value (`10`) passed in by the above script code.

-## 3) Necessary dynamic variables
+## 3) Necessary Dynamic Variable

 ### 3.1) `SYS`

-This variable is a walker-level built-in variable, mainly used to get or set system information.
+This variable is a walker-level built-in variable, which is mainly used to get or set system information.
 The implementation of this built-in variable needs to consider the following requirements:

 - Calling the setter method of `$SYS` in a coroutine may generate a `change` event, which the interpreter should broadcast to all walkers and further forward to all coroutines in the walker.

-#### 3.1.1) `const` methods
+#### 3.1.1) `const` Method

 Get system constants.

-**describe**
+**Description**

 ```js
 $SYS.const(